emanuelromano/timeboard/README.md

 - Developed using **[OrbForms Designer](https://github.com/OrbWorks/orbworks-archive)**
 - Written in **OrbC**

-More features are planned for future releases.
+More features are planned for future releases"

 ---